Isentropic process: Background

 where $\delta Q$ is the amount of energy the system gains by heating, $T_\text{surr}$ is the temperature of the surroundings, and $dS$ is the change in entropy.
-The equal sign refers to a reversible process, which is an imagined idealized theoretical limit, never actually occurring in physical reality, with essentially equal temperatures of system and surroundings.
+Equality is reached in a reversible process, which is an imagined idealized theoretical limit, never actually occurring in physical reality, with essentially equal temperatures of system and surroundings.
 For an isentropic process, if also reversible, there is no transfer of energy as heat because the process is adiabatic; δQ = 0.
 In contrast, if the process is irreversible, entropy is produced within the system; consequently, in order to maintain constant entropy within the system, energy must be simultaneously removed from the system as heat.

 For reversible processes, an isentropic transformation is carried out by thermally "insulating" the system from its surroundings.
 Temperature is the thermodynamic conjugate variable to entropy, thus the conjugate process would be an isothermal process, in which the system is thermally "connected" to a constant-temperature heat bath.